 At home, Amy grew up with music all around.
 Both of her parents writing and recording songs in their living room recording studio.
 Her mother Judianna was inspired to write a children’s album entitled BALLOONS, which her father Buddy produced and recorded as the album's artist.
 They collaborated with Dick Williams in the writing and arrangement of the new original songs.
 Of the eleven tracks on the album, three year old Amy sang one herself – a 43 second recording that has now exploded into the viral phenomenon known as “The Cuppycake Song.”
 Amy’s dad uploaded the album to the family’s website in 1996, and soon after, The Cuppycake Song was making its rounds on the early days of the world wide web.
 The track quickly racked up 1 million audio plays on a third party website, far before the modern viral platforms of YouTube and TikTok.
 Fast forward 27 years later, and The Cuppycake song is now playing in over 2.8 million videos on TikTok, with millions of worldwide plays of Amy’s voice every single day.

 During the pandemic, Amy began teaching herself guitar.
 Her favorite past time has become learning to play songs from artists whose music has provided comfort and inspiration.
 Some of Amy's favorite artists to cover are Dolly Parton, Adele, and Britney Spears.

 In July 2021, Amy re-recorded and released a new full length version of "The Cuppycake Song.”
 She also edited the accompanying music video, featuring home footage from her childhood.

 In September 2022, she released a new version of "Remember I'll Always Love You."
 It is now streaming on all platforms.

-She is currently writing new music and produces in her home studio in Los Angeles.
+Amy is currently writing and producing new music in her home studio in Los Angeles.